microsoft/fluentui/rfcs/convergence/props-consistency-check.md

 **Recommendations**

-- Consider replacing booleans (e.g. inline) with distributed unions (e.g. layout: 'inline' or layout: 'horizontal')
+- Prefer distributed unions (e.g. layout: 'inline' or layout: 'horizontal') to booleans (e.g. inline) where there maybe other values in the future.

 **Proposed Work Items**